Scaffold Safety – Tool box Talk 2

-Proper access must be provided to access the work platform of the scaffold.
+Proper access must be prived to access the work platform of the scaffold.

-- Openings for access points MUST be protected from fall hazards.
+- Opening for access points must be protected from fall hazards.

 A competent person shall inspect the scaffold, scaffold components, and ropes on suspended scaffolds before each work shift and after any occurrence which could affect the structural integrity and authorize prompt corrective action.